Sarvarian/game8302/TRY_THESE.md

 But maybe adds ability for player to have some control on fall speed.
 Like slow down to aim and shoot or fall fast and punch down.

+(Modularization)

+Modularize in such a way that things that changes together, stays together.